 Soft FX has small little dots laid onto the glass.
 This diffusion works very well on a woman’s face, very cool for blooming the highlights, but on long lenses, you can sometimes see the dots on the glass and it gives away the ghost.

-Typically, the rule of thumb is to use heavier diffusion when using a wider lens and a lighter diffusion when going to a tighter one, pretty much like the net being stretched looser or tighter.
+Typically, the rule of thumb is to use heavier diffusion when using a tighter lens and a lighter diffusion when going to a longer one, pretty much like the net being stretched looser or tighter.
 So for a 24mm, I would use a number 2 SFX.
 Then on the 50-85, I would use a number 1 SFX.
 For anything above a 100mm, I would use the number 1/2 SFX.

 Black Pro-Mist made by Tiffen